top of page

 MEDICATION ASSISTED RECOVERY

-MAT (Medically Assisted Treatment e.g. Suboxone, Methadone) is a supplementary treatment or assistive therapy to the overall treatment of a person with a substance use disorder.
+MAT (Medically Assisted Treatment e.g. Buprenorphine, Naltrexone, Methadone) is a supplementary treatment or assistive therapy to the overall treatment of a person with a substance use disorder.
 An MAT will not “cure” the person’s addiction or ensure success in recovery unless the person additionally engages in behavioral treatments such as counseling, therapy, social support and long-term aftercare.
 MAT’s can help sustain recovery as well as prevent opioid overdose.
 These drugs block the euphoric effects of drugs, reduce cravings, and help normalize brain chemistry and body functions.
 They must be prescribed by a certified physician and given after a thorough dual diagnosis consultation and exam to meet each individual’s needs.
 For area resources click here -

 OPERATION HELPING HAND